Dre Campbell Farm

 How Long Does It Take for Asparagus to Grow?

-One of the first things to know about this veggie is that it is not advisable to harvest in the first year after planting and only in small quantities within the second year [1].
+One important thing to know about this veggie is that you shouldn’t harvest it in the first year.
+In the second year, you can harvest it, but only in small quantities [1].

 This may seem like a long commitment, but after this period, it will be one of your first springtime crops for ten or more years.

-Asparagus is also commonly grown from crowns, otherwise known as one-year-old plants.
-These can be cultivated or purchased from a local garden shop to begin the asparagus crop in your garden.
+Asparagus is also commonly grown from crowns.
+These can be purchased from a local garden shop to begin the asparagus crop in your garden.

-Asparagus is normally grown from crowns because the maturity rate is faster than growing from seeds.
+Asparagus is normally grown from crowns because it matures faster than from seeds.
 But if you’re not familiar with this vegetable or have never grown it before, planting from seed is your best bet.

 Transplant when the seedlings are about 10 to 12 weeks old.
 Plant them 12 to 18 inches apart in rows of approximately 5 inches in fertile soil.